 On May 24th, we will have 3 ways to work on Feeding Our Community.
 Each group will meet via our Google Meet small group for more details prior to beginning each activity.
-Please note that all in-person activities REQUIRE social distancing including mask, gloves, and 6-foot distancing.
+Please note that all in-person activities REQUIRE social distancing including masks, gloves, and 6-foot distancing.

 1) Food Drive for Parker Task Force

 - Help to shop for Prairie members who can not make it out to do so but want to contribute OR

 - Collect items from Prairie member front porches OR

 - Deliver their own items in person in the parking lot of our old stomping grounds, Pine Grove Elementary.

 Want more specifics on nonperishable goods?
 See the Parker Task Force needs list here.